AnzinFelipe/FP_Python/README.md

 In the first classes we were introduced to **Portugol**

-A pseudo languagem that uses portuguese to facilitate understanding
+A pseudo language that uses portuguese to facilitate understanding

 It was able to demonstrate the basics of programming logic